Universite-Gustave-Eiffel/NoiseModelling/Docs/functions/Receivers/Delaunay_Grid.rst

    If provided, a sub-domain will not be computed if no sources geometries are near x meters from the sub-domain area

    Type: ``Double``

+``sourcesTableName`` — *Sources table name*
+   Name of the Road table.
+The roads are added into the delaunay triangulation in order to densify the mesh near the sound sources.The table must contain:

+   *   THE_GEOM  : the 2D geometry of the road (POINT/LINESTRING/MULTILINESTRING)

+   Type: ``String``

 Output
 ------